2023 Consumer Confidence Report

-YES, Our water meets all of EPA’s Health Standards.
-In 2018, we conducted at least 9,304 analysis for contaminants that may be found in drinking water.
-We were in compliance with all federal and state standards for 2018.
+YES, our water meets all of EPA’s Health Standards.
+In 2022, we conducted 10,005 analyses for contaminants that may be found in drinking water.
+We were in compliance with all federal and state standards for 2022.
 For Quality Control purposes the Water Treatment Plant is manned around the clock.

 Drinking Water Source

 Your water, which is surface water, comes from the Center Hill Lake (Mine Lick Creek).
 The sources of drinking water (both tap and bottled) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.